Expert discusses HPC and benefits of moving data storage out of the city

 McCulloch says high performance computing (HPC) is also a hot topic at the moment as it combines computing power in a way that’s not typically associated with standard server infrastructures.

-In terms of what the next 10 years holds for the data centre industry, McCulloch sees widespread change.
+In terms of what the next 10 years holds for the data center industry, McCulloch sees widespread change.

 McCulloch also sees HPC becoming increasingly popular.